JohnnyHogenbirk/anti_framework_framework/README.md

 ![p3](https://www.johnnyhogenbirk.nl/items/aff/images/p3.jpg)

 In the data that is loaded, there was also a little Javascript: ask for the starting page.
-That question-code will be used every time the browser want to have a page.
+That question-code will be used every time the browser wants to have a page.

 Api.php opens the ini file of the view.
 In that ini file can be specifications for data and Javascript.
 When that’s the case, api.php does collect also the data and Javascript.